 This sentence is also a respectful way of signaling that the receiver wants more detail.
-You don’t press the receiver will have any valuable details that you need.
+If you don’t press the receiver will have any valuable details that you need.

 Instead, you let them know you very much appreciate the knowledge that they can give you.
 And that shows your appreciation for those who participate.

-This sign off is a perfect way for recipients to feel welcome, without placing any pressure on them to participate.
-In this way, you also accept their sense of experience, as well as recognizing that not all the answers are available.
+This sign-off is a perfect way for recipients to feel welcome, without placing any pressure on them to participate.
+In this way, you also accept their sense of experience, as well as recognize that not all the answers are available.